troclaux/notes/auth.md

 - if you send JWT through HTTP header try to prevent them from getting too big
   - Some servers don't accept more than 8 KB in headers

+### good practices

+- use safe algorithms
+  - HS256, RS256
+- keep the secret key safe
+  - don't expose it in the client side
+  - don't store it in the database
+- keep short-lived tokens
+  - access tokens: minutes
+  - refresh tokens: days, weeks, months
+- use HTTPS
+- allow token revocation
+- validate tokens on the server, checking signature and claims
+- don't add too many claims
+  - keep the payload small to minimize token size
+- verify the `iss` claim, to check if the token was issued by a trusted party
+- use default claims
+  - `exp` (expiration time)
+  - `iat` (issued at)
+  - `nbf` (not before)
+  - `sub` (subject)
+  - `aud` (audience)

 ## OAuth

 > protocol that allows users to grant third-party application limited access ot their resource on another service provider's website (e.g. Google, Github)